barryclark/jekyll-now/_posts/2018-10-9-Cloud-Native-London-Oct-2018.md

 ![Jesus Escolar](https://pbs.twimg.com/media/DpFyD5eW4AAFQOS.jpg)

-Finally Jesus Escolar from Exelerys gave an advanced analysis of container security, and he will be putting his slides online shortly.
+Finally Jesus Escolar from Exelerys gave an advanced analysis of container security.

 ## Cloud Native London November

 The next meetup is on Wednesday 7 November, and joining us are some great speakers from DeepMind Health, Grafana Labs and Neo Technology.
-Note that we're back at Entrepreneur First in Bermondsay for November.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/253873162/)

 Have a great weekend!